 One great benefit of using water as a weed killer is there is no increase of chemicals in the soil after you are done.

-Of course, this is also the cheapest method.
-Just don’t wear flip flops like this guy.
+This method works best for small weedy areas.
+And of course, this is also the cheapest method.
+Just don’t wear flip-flops like this guy.

 Corn gluten, as mentioned above, is a pre-emergent herbicide.
-Corn is a greedy plant, and releases a chemical that inhibits growth of other plants around it.
+Corn is a greedy plant and releases a chemical that inhibits the growth of other plants around it.
 Black walnuts are notorious for doing this as well.

 - Application Rate: For 60% protein corn gluten meal, anything less than 20 lbs per 1000 square feet will just be a fertilizer for your lawn.
 If you purchased 20% protein meal, you will need to apply at a rate of 60 lbs per 1000 square feet.